Kagurazaka Editorial Photoshoot: Tokyo Style Guide

 What gear or lighting do you use for street editorial photography?

-I focus on utilizing the natural light and environmental textures found in the city.
-My goal is to work with the scene as it is, rather than over-constructing it, which keeps the focus on the model’s interaction with the environment.
+Whenever possible, I focus on using the natural light and environmental textures already present in the city.
+My goal is to work with the scene as it is, rather than overconstructing it, so the focus stays on the model’s interaction with the environment.

 How can I book a shoot with you?